jquick-axway/spectral-test-rulesets/api-linting/README.md

 ## Access Custom Ruleset in Amplify

 To use a custom ruleset in this repository in Amplify, you'll need to create a separate ruleset file which "links" to it as shown below.
-You'll need to replae `<your-repo-name>` with the name of this repository and the `example.yaml` file name with the one you want to use in Amplify.
+You'll need to replace `<your-repo-name>` with the name of this repository and the `example.yaml` file name with the one you want to use in Amplify.
 _(Tip: In GitHub, click on a file and then click the "Raw" button to get the raw file URL to use.)_